mbusson/SassyPug/README.md

 ## Tutorial

 I would strongly recommend you read our Tutorial before getting started with SassyPug.
-Also, please be aware you need a basic understanding of object-oriented Javascript to use the boilerplate.

 ### [>> Link to the Tutorial <<](https://github.com/mbusson/SassyPug/wiki/Tutorial)